 Although not every trial proceeds the same way, there are certain steps involved in most cases.
 Some of the key phases of a typical trial are described below.Jury Selection

 In a jury trial, one of the first steps is to select the members of the jury.
 The potential jurors are asked questions to help the judge and lawyers determine if they can be fair and impartial.
-The judge may excuse some potential jurors because they are biased and the lawyers have the right to eliminate a limited number of potential jurors for almost any reason.Pretrial Motions
+The judge may excuse some potential jurors because they are biased.
+In addition, the lawyers have the right to eliminate a limited number of potential jurors for almost any reason.Pretrial Motions

 At some point before the trial itself begins, the judge will allow the lawyers to make various motions.
-For example, the lawyers might ask the judge to prevent certain evidence from being used during the trial or to prohibit a particular fact or expert witness from testifying.Opening Statements
+For example, the lawyers might ask the judge to prevent certain evidence from being used during the trial, or to prohibit a particular fact witness or expert witness from testifying.Opening Statements

 The testimony phase of the trial begins after the opening statements.
 Ordinarily, the employee’s lawyer selects the witnesses to call during the initial portion of the trial, and is the first one to ask questions to those witnesses.
 Your lawyer will try to prove your employment law case through this testimony and other documents that are put into evidence.
 When your lawyer is finished with each witness, the employer’s lawyer will have a chance to ask them questions through cross-examination.